 Depending on the plan you select, you can host an engaging webinar for up to several thousand participants.

 Webinars are a must in lead generation, sales, marketing, and corporate communication.

-Webinar Statistics – detailed info about a particular webinar leading to deriving useful predictions and trends.
-Statistics include the webinar summary (how long was the event, how many people attended etc.), attendee statistics, survey summaries, and performance rating.
+Webinar statistics – detailed info about a particular event leading to deriving useful predictions and trends.
+Statistics include the general summary (how long the event was, how many people attended, etc.), attendee statistics, survey summaries, certificates, and performance rating.

-Whiteboard Tool – webinar feature which enables you to present effectively and collaborate creatively with your webinar attendees.
-With this feature, you can use text boxes, shapes, drawing tools, and an eraser to illustrate your ideas and enrich your webinar content.
+Whiteboard tool – a feature which enables you to present effectively and collaborate creatively with your attendees.
+With a whiteboard, you can use text boxes, shapes, drawing tools, and an eraser to illustrate your ideas and enrich your content.

-WordPress Plugin Integration – an integration between a webinar platform and WordPress.
-It allows you to install a webinar plug-in in your WordPress panel and to embed the webinar room directly in your website and increase your webinar attendance with the blog or website visitors.
+WordPress plugin integration – an integration between ClickMeeting and WordPress.
+It allows you to install a plug-in in your WordPress panel and to embed the event room directly on your website and increase the attendance with your blog or website visitors.

 Webinar cycle – an approach created by ClickMeeting.
 An alternative to linear sales and marketing funnel – an agile framework designed for one purpose – increasing the revenue with methodology powered up by automation.
 The automation actions can be accessed through the Automation tab.

 YouTube integration – an integration between a webinar platform and YouTube.
 This functionality enables you to: present a video content during your webinar directly from YouTube, as well as export your recorded webinar directly to your YouTube channel.